-Fredericksburg will be in the direct path of two solar eclipses - an annular eclipse on October 14, 2023 and a total eclipse on April 8, 2024.
+Fredericksburg will be in the direct path of the total eclipse on April 8, 2024.
 There will not be another solar eclipse, visible within the continental United States, until 2044.

 We know that communities that were in the path of the last total solar eclipse to pass over the US in 2017 received significant numbers of visitors to view the event, creating both opportunities and challenges for local businesses.